U.S. to begin offering COVID-19 vaccine booster shots in September | Health

 World Health Organization officials contend that vaccine doses should first go to people in poorer countries who have yet to receive an initial inoculation.
 "We are planning to hand out extra life jackets to people who already have life jackets, while we are leaving other people to drown without a single life jacket.
 That's the reality," Mike Ryan, WHO's chief emergency expert, told a news conference, referring to booster shots.

-Zients said the U.S. boosters decision will not diminish its vaccine donations abroad, amounting to about 200 million shots over the coming months.
+Biden said the administration has been planning for boosters for months and the recommendation will not diminish its vaccine donations abroad, amounting to about 200 million shots over the coming months.
 The U.S. booster plan is dependent on the Food and Drug Administration determining that a third dose of the two-dose vaccines is safe and effective, and a favorable recommendation from CDC advisers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)